 - Business becomes easier if you recognise the range of music business landscapes before you, employ teamwork and communicate clear objectives.

-- Avoid unethical manoeuvres, especially amongst your peers.
-There are many evidences of the turmoil this creates in the Cultural Creative Industries.
-Music Business is no exception.
+- Avoid unethical manoeuvres, especially among your peers.
+There are many evidences of the turmoil this creates in the cultural and creative industries and music industry.

-- Keep written agreements for best clarity later down the road.
+- Keep written agreements for clarity later on.

-- Peruse entertainment court case documents about artists and Creatives you admire – super insightful, as the opportunity to enter entertainment law was not encouraged whilst I was in school in the 70’s.
+- Peruse entertainment court case documents about artists and creatives you admire – super insightful, as the opportunity to enter entertainment law was not encouraged while I was in school in the seventies.

 - Be open to research and actively adapting it to suit your goals.
 If reading isn’t not your strength, perhaps films/documentaries can assist your casual information intake to gain professional industry insight available to reference, as you explore and hone your own skills.
 Be brave.